FDio/vpp/test/doc/index.rst

 ######################

 Python's unittest_ is used as the base framework upon which the VPP test framework is built.
-A test suite in the |vtf| constists of multiple classes derived from `VppTestCase`, which is itself derived from TestCase_.
+A test suite in the |vtf| consists of multiple classes derived from `VppTestCase`, which is itself derived from TestCase_.
 The test class defines one or more test functions, which act as test cases.